 Professional Elective: A course that is discipline centric.
 An appropriate choice of minimum number of such electives as specified in the program will lead to a degree with specialization.

-Program: Means, Master of Technology (M.Tech) degree program / UG degree program: B.Tech.
+Program: Means, Master of Technology (M.Tech) degree program

 Program Educational Objectives: The broad career, professional and personal goals that every student will achieve through a strategic and sequential action plan.